bibanon/bibanon/Stories/Tramp-Anon/Story/Tramp-Anon-Story.md

 ### 12746647

-Back when /b/ was not bad, a really great story was [[Blindmute Loli]] (guy finds homeless little girl who is blind and mute and adopts her) and another similar story about a guy named [[Nurse-Kun]]? who finds a little girl and adopts her
+Back when /b/ was not bad, a really great story was [[Blindmute Loli]] (guy finds homeless little girl who is blind and mute and adopts her) and another similar story about a guy named [[Nurse-Kun|Damaged Goods]]? who finds a little girl and adopts her

 ### 12746420